Stanisław Brochwicz

-Stanisław Brochwicz (1910 – March 1941) was a Polish journalist, far-right activist, Nazi collaborator, Gestapo and National Radical Organization member.
+Stanisław Brochwicz (1910 – March 1941) was a Polish journalist, far-right activist, Nazi collaborator, Gestapo and National Radical Organization (NOR) member.
+He was assassinated by a squad of the Polish Underground State.

 Biography

-Before World War II, Brochwicz was a German agent.
-He was arrested by Polish counterintelligence and sentenced to death, but freed by Germans during the German invasion of Poland in 1939 before his sentence was carried out.
+Prior to World War II, Brochwicz was a vocal Germanophile.
+Taking advantage of a Fund for National Culture scholarship, he travelled to Nazi Germany, Italy and Austria.
+From 1934, Brochwicz began writing pro-Nazi articles.
+His work was published in Polska Zbrojna and broadcast on Polskie Radio.
+He was arrested by Polish counterintelligence and sentenced to death, but freed by the Germans during the German invasion of Poland in 1939, before his sentence was carried out.